dmbarbour/wikilon/docs/AwelonLang.md

 Definitions for `null` and `cons` are left to the dictionary.
 A typical encoding might fold over every element in the list.
 Like natural numbers, we have a structural guarantee of value type, and definitions are likely to be determined by available runtime acceleration.
 In this case, acceleration could support lists via arrays.

-Embedded texts are suitable only for simple things like test data, comments, labels, and micro-DSLs such as regular expressions.
+Embedded texts are suitable for simple things like test data, comments, and micro-DSLs such as regular expressions.
 They are not suitable for general use.
 To work around these limitations, the primary options are:

 * interpret, e.g. `"multiple\nlines" lit` to rewrite escapes
 * structure, e.g. `["multiple" ["lines" [null] cons] cons] unlines`
 * use *Secure Hash Resources* to reference external binary

-Interpeted text is a convenient hack but doesn't scale, compose, or abstract nicely.
-Structure is easy to abstract, compose, and evolve to support mixed data, but needs *Editable Views* to provide a usable syntax.
-Use of *Secure Hash Resources* is the most convenient wherever you'd conventionally use an external text or binary file.

 ## Labeled Data (experimental!)

 Labeled data is convenient for human meaningful documentation, lightweight extensibility of data models, and commutative structure.
 Many modern programming languages have built-in support for labeled products and sums - aka records and variants.
-Awelon provisionally supports labeled data by introducing pairs of symbolic functions of form `:label` and `.label` where labels would be valid words.
+Awelon provisionally supports labeled data by introducing pairs of symbolic functions of form `:label` and `.label` where labels must be syntactically valid words.
 Effectively, a record works like this:

         [[A] :a [B] :b [C] :c] .c == [C] [[A] :a [B] :b] [A] :a [B] :b == [B] :b [A] :a      (labels commute)